LiljestromNadja/GitDemo/mdfile.md

 ### A new markdown file created to GitDemo repository remotely.

+---

 This file has been edited locally.
----

-Important commands when using Git: